AusFTAs/example-api-tariffs/README.md

 # HS Tariffs | Free Trade Agreement Portal API

-This example accesses the FTA Portal API through jQuery.
-It gets data of a HS item from the API and displays it.
+This example accesses the FTA Portal API.
+It gets data of HS items from the API and displays it.

 ## Source code